KennethECochran/Restaurant_Page/README.md

 # Restaurant_Page
-Simple restaurant page that uses webpack to bundle code together.
+Simple restaurant page that uses webpack to bundle code and assets together.